rage/java-programming-fall-19/data/osa-9/3-interfaces.md

 <h2>Asevelvollinen</h2>

-Tee `Palvelusvelvollinen`-rajapinnan toteuttava luokka `Asevelvollinen`, jolla on parametrillinen konstruktori, jolla määritellään palvelusaika (`int paivia`).
+Tee `Palvelusvelvollinen`-rajapinnan toteuttava luokka `Asevelvollinen`, jolla on parametrillinen konstruktori, jolla määritellään palvelusaika (`int paivia`). -->
+<h2>Triple taco box</h2>

+Implement the class `TripleTacoBox`, that implements the `TacoBox` interface. `TripleTacobox` has a constructor with no parameters. `TripleTacobox` has an object variable `tacos` which is initialized at 3 when the constructor is called.

+<h2>Custom taco box</h2>

+Implement the class `CustomTacoBox`, that implements the `TacoBox` interface. `CustomTacoBox` has a constructor with one parameter defining the initial number of tacos in the box(`int tacos`).

 </programming-exercise>

 ## Rajapinta muuttujan tyyppinä